How Abstract Logo Design Builds Real Authority

 Step 3: Sketching Conceptual Forms

 The strongest abstract logos begin with pencil and paper.
-Start by sketching shapes and forms that relate to your core attributes without worrying about perfection.
+Start by sketching shapes and forms that reflect your core attributes, without worrying about perfection.

 Try exercises like: